Saint Alphonsus Mary de’ Liguori, Bishop and Doctor – Readings

-Other images that Jesus uses are that his followers are to be light of the world, shining the light of Jesus’ Way by word and example.
-They are to be like a city on top of a mountain which cannot be hidden.
+Other images that Jesus uses are that his followers are to be the “light of the world”, shining the light of Jesus’ Way by word and example.
+They are to be like a “city built on a hill” which cannot be hidden.
 An invisible Christian is no Christian (although perhaps a good person).
 Similarly, no one lights a light and then hides it under a cover.
 On the contrary, a light is set up in the place where its light is most effective.
-Lastly, our light is to shine, not so that people will praise us for being so good, but so that they will be led to serve and praise God.
+Lastly, our light is to “shine before others”, not so that people will praise us for being so good, but so that they will be led to serve and praise God.

 In the second theme, Jesus speaks of his attitude to the Jewish law.
 Jesus did not come to put an end to this law.
 Rather, he came to go beyond it and bring it to a higher level.
 So the Jewish law was not to be changed or invalidated, but superseded.
 In subsequent passages (not in our reading today), he will give six examples of what he means.
 He will say it is not enough not to kill, but it is wrong even to have hateful and hurting thoughts in the depths of one’s mind.